tensorflow/compression/docs/api_docs/python/tfc/NoisySoftRoundedDeepFactorized.md

 This dict should include an entry for each of the distribution's `Tensor`-valued constructor arguments.

+Distribution subclasses are not required to implement `_parameter_properties`, so this method may raise `NotImplementedError`.
+Providing a `_parameter_properties` implementation enables several advanced features, including:
+  - Distribution batch slicing (`sliced_distribution = distribution[i:j]`).
+  - Automatic inference of `_batch_shape` and
+    `_batch_shape_tensor`, which must otherwise be computed explicitly.
+  - Automatic instantiation of the distribution within TFP's internal property tests.
+  - Automatic construction of 'trainable' instances of the distribution using appropriate bijectors to avoid violating parameter constraints.
+    This enables the distribution family to be used easily as a surrogate posterior in variational inference.

+In the future, parameter property annotations may enable additional functionality; for example, returning Distribution instances from `tf.vectorized_map`.

 <!-- Tabular view -->
  <table class="responsive fixed orange">
 <colgroup><col width="214px"><col></colgroup>